KoanOps/Recs/FAQ/WhatWorks.md

 - LSTM doesn't work
 - CNN-LSTM hybrids (for sentiment analysis): maybe
 - Transformers for small instances of signal: sometimes work
-- Trend following doesn't work (unless you are HFT market makers)
+- Trend following doesn't work (unless you are HFT market makers, but you are outmatched in infra/resources)